Last Updated on

 Additional USB Wall Charger

 I am glad that I brought this USB charger in addition to my big wall plug which has a regular power outlet (to charge my laptop) as well as two USB chargers.
 Sometimes there was no space in a shared plug for this big plug, but there was always space for my small USB plug.
 Whenever we had a private room, I could use this one to charge my portable charger and my other plug to charge my laptop/Kindle/phone.
-Next time I would buy a charger with two USB ports though – for one, you can help out other pilgrims by sharing the charger in a dorm with limited power outlets, or you can charge two devices at once.
+If I had to pack for the Camino de Santiago again, I’d definitely buy a charger with two USB ports – for one, you can help out other pilgrims by sharing the charger in a dorm with limited power outlets, or you can charge two devices at once.

 - Travel towel